View the latest information on how North Norfolk is responding to the virus.

 * Note - Section Six - Declaration must have an original signature.

-- Download the North Norfolk Big Society Independent Referee form and ask someone who is familiar with and has knowledge of the project to complete it.
+- Complete the independent referee form and ask someone who is familiar with and has knowledge of the project to complete it.
 An original signature is also required on this form.

-- Lastly, download the North Norfolk Big Society Supporting Documentation Checklist, gather together all the requested documentation ensuring quotes are on company headed paper; no email quotes will be accepted.
+- Lastly, complete the supporting documentation checklist, gather together all the requested documentation ensuring quotes are on company headed paper; no email quotes will be accepted.

-Once all supporting documentation has been collated please submit your completed application to
+Once all supporting documentation has been collated please submit your completed application:

-- by post - Sharon Garth, Big Society Fund, Community Support, North Norfolk District Council, Holt Road, Cromer, Norfolk NR27 9EN.
+- By post to Sharon Garth, Big Society Fund, Community Support, North Norfolk District Council, Holt Road, Cromer, Norfolk NR27 9EN.

 Only applications which are fully completed, signed and are accompanied by all supporting documentation that are received by the date below will be accepted.

-If you would like a hard copy of the application pack please contact us using the details above or phoning 01263 516248
+If you would like a hard copy of the application pack please contact us using the details above or call 01263 516248

 Applications can be made to the Fund at any time.

-Applications to go to the 4th December 2017 Big Society Fund Grant Panel will need to reach us by the 6th November 2017.
+Applications to go to the 1 June 2020 Big Society Fund Grant Panel will need to reach us no later than Monday 4 May 2020.